 10am Welcome: Coffee/tea/biscuits.
 Meet the vineyard guide and visit the vineyard to learn about viticulture and grape growing techniques.

-11.15am: Wine tasting with Nigel: Looking at the techniques of tasting wines using the recognised systematic approach to wine tasting.
-Develop an understanding of how your senses appreciate aromas and tasting.
-You will also taste exciting wine styles and grape varieties from across the world to help you discover new wines to buy and why you like the wines that you currently enjoy
+11.15am: Wine tasting with Nigel: Wine tasting techniques.
+Develop an understanding of how your senses appreciate aromas and flavours.
+You will also taste exciting wine styles and grape varieties from across the world to help you discover why you like the wines that you currently enjoy

 12.30pm: Tasting the Polgoon wines